-This long introduction I have given you is not untrue.
+This long introduction I have given you is true.
 Human government is a religious organization.
 It may not practice the same things as God demands in Christianity, but it is still following exactly the same principle.
 God makes laws, and He lays them down before His people, and He demands loyalty to Him, you see, in a perfect set of laws in a perfect situation.

 Man comes along and imitates it.
 He is paralleling what is set by God, but instead of the loyalty going to God, the loyalty goes to the government.
 Whether it is a democracy, whether it is a Republic, whether it is Communism or Fascism, it is still, at least tenuously, the worship of the state.
 That is idolatry, because that government and that man is establishing the standard for a way of life, and by his authority imposes it upon the people under the threat of death.
 Now God does not do that, because He patiently and mercifully gives us a great deal of time to conform ourselves to His standards.

 In the Western world a new religion is rising, and it has been rising for several generations.
 It really is not new, but it indeed does have a new name.
 It was not called this new name when it began, but journalists have labeled it.
 It is called "secularism."
 It has been evermore strongly challenging this world's Christianity, really noticeably over the past 75 years or so.
 It has been gaining ever more strength in numbers and devotion in the United States of America, and the war between it and this world's Christianity is virtually over; Christianity is rapidly becoming irrelevant.